 Best time to Visit Amboseli National Park

 Amboseli National Park can be visited at any time of year.
-However, visiting the park during the dry months of January to February and June to October is recommended.
 Amboseli National Park is best visited during the dry season because most animals congregate around water sources during this time; allowing you to encounter them in huge numbers.
 And while visiting Park, morning and dusk are the finest times for game viewing.

-Nonetheless, Amboseli National Park can also be visited during the rainy season and there are several advantages to visiting the park during this time of the season.
-The rainy season is usually between March to May and June to September and April.
-In the rainy season, the rains will have altered the landscape, making it appear greener at this point, hence attractive scenery.
+Nonetheless, Amboseli National Park can also be visited during the rainy season and there are several advantages.
+The rainy season is usually between the months of March to May and Oct to Nov.
+In the rainy season, the landscape is greener at this point, hence attractive scenery.
 Wildlife is also evident, as you may come across new-borns.
 Furthermore, the rain brings migratory bird species to breed, providing birdwatchers with an unforgettable experience.

 However, during the wet season the roads in the park can be difficult to access.